ddeveloper72/Task-Manager/README.md

 4 Create a task manager, built using Flask, MongoDB and a front-end framework called Materialize

-   * Build helper functions that will allow us to use a command line menu to:
+   * Build helper functions that will allow us to use a a webpage with forms to:

-    1. New Task
+    1. Add a New Task
-    2. Edit Task
+    2. Edit aTask
-    3. Delete Task
+    3. Delete a Task
-    4. New Category
+    4. Add a New Category
-    5. Edit Category
+    5. Edit a Category
-    6. Delete Category
+    6. Delete a Category

 ## Setting up the Python Flask app: